emiralpduman/ShoppingApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This app was done for final project assignment of Pazarama Patika.dev iOS Bootcamp.
-In line with final project requirements, Swift and UIKit was used throughout development of entire app.
+This app was done for final project assignment of Patika.dev Pazarama iOS Swift Bootcamp.
+In line with final project requirements, Swift and UIKit were used throughout development of app.
 Architecture was chosen to be MVVM.
 UI elements were developed programmatically.</br></br>Due to time constraint, Onboarding feature was not ready to be shipped and Search tab is left under construction.
 I plan to add these features in future!
 And again, due to time, there are some bugs out there...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>